Clinical Focus Areas

 -

-Racial trauma refers to the emotional, psychological, and physical impact of experiencing racism, discrimination, or racial oppression.
-It can result from both single incidents and ongoing, repeated exposure over time.
+Racial and identity-based trauma refers to the emotional, psychological, and physical impact of experiencing racism, discrimination, marginalization, or chronic invalidation related to one or more aspects of your identity.
+This can include harm connected to race, ethnicity, sexual orientation, gender identity, or other parts of who you are, and may result from both single incidents and ongoing, repeated exposure over time.

-It may show up as anxiety, hypervigilance, sadness, anger, exhaustion, difficulty trusting others, or feeling unsafe or unseen in certain spaces.
+It may show up as anxiety, hypervigilance, sadness, anger, exhaustion, difficulty trusting others, or feeling unsafe, unseen, or disconnected in certain spaces or relationships.

-Racial trauma reflects how racism can deeply affect a person’s sense of safety, identity, and belonging.
+Racial and identity-based trauma reflects how oppression and identity-related stress can deeply affect a person’s sense of safety, self-worth, identity, and belonging.

 -

-Therapy that honors your identity and lived experience, offering support as you navigate self-discovery, relationships, healing, and authenticity.
+Therapy that honors your identity and lived experience, offering support for LGBTQIA+ adults navigating identity exploration, relationship challenges, trauma, and the ongoing experience of living authentically.

 -